An utility written by Lee Tudor and hosted by Erland Sommarskog, SQL Server MVP. Latest version 2015-03-15

 Caveat: sp_sqltrace does not perform any rigorous validation of the parameters, so if you specify a value outside the expected ones, you may get a strange error messages or just unexpected behaviour.

-When sp_sqltrace starts running, it prints its command line so you can use the command if you want to reanalyse the trace, although it does not include all parameters.
+When sp_sqltrace starts running, it prints its command line so that you can use the command if you want to reanalyse the trace, although it does not include all parameters.

 When the batch has completed or the snooping has stopped, sp_sqltrace prints the message